kaycix/humboldtnativeplants/_pages/where_to_buy.md

 	<div style="clear:both"></div>
 </div>
 <p>
-Other local nurseries sometimes carry native plants but may not distinguish between California Native Plants and Humboldt County Native Plants.
+Other local nurseries may carry native plants but often don't distinguish between California Native Plants and Humboldt County Native Plants.
 However, it doesn't hurt to ask - asking may prompt them to take some interest in promoting native plants.
 </p>

 <h2>Where to Purchase Seeds Online</h2>